prateekanshul/LendingClub/README.md

 ## Table of Contents
 * [General Info]: Lending Club is a marketplace for personal loans that matches borrowers who are seeking a loan with investors looking to lend money and make a return.
-* [Technologies Used]: Python - Panda, Numpy, Seaborn, Plotly)
+* [Technologies Used]: Python - Panda, Numpy, Seaborn, Plotly

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
+- Lending Club is a marketplace for personal loans that matches borrowers who are seeking a loan with investors looking to lend money and make a return.
-- What is the background of your project?
+- The company wants to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
-- What is the business probem that your project is trying to solve?
+- The company can utilize this knowledge for its portfolio and risk assessment.
-- What is the dataset that is being used?
+- Loan.csv is being used as the source data.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->